 Emily Struzik is a freelance writer, designer and educator specializing in architecture, urban sustainability and green living.
-Being an avid blogger, information addict and internet surfer, she is an enthusiastic member of our writing community.
+Being an avid blogger, information addict and internet surfer, she is an enthusiastic member of the writing community.
 Emily's freelance experience includes contributions to publications in architecture and design, community outreach, and lifestyle management.
-Emily relishes the element of discovery and her writing is always crafted with the flair of an open-minded designer.
-She has a broad assortment of interests and finds new subject matter intriguing and inspiring.

 One of Emily's noteworthy passions is and always will be design.
 Emily studied architecture in McGill University's undergraduate program and received her master's degree in architecture from The Pennsylvania State University.
 Before switching to full-time writing, she enjoyed a stint as an architectural designer.
 (Not surprisingly, sooner or later, offices always ordained Emily the official, in-house wordsmith.)